rust-lang/rust/src/doc/rustc-dev-guide/src/building/prerequisites.md

 and let the CI build test your changes when you push to a PR branch.

 Building the compiler takes more than half an hour on my moderately powerful laptop.
-The first time you build the compiler, LLVM will also be built unless you use CI-built LLVM ([see here][config]).
+We suggest downloading LLVM from CI so you don't have to build it from source ([see here][config]).

 Like `cargo`, the build system will use as many cores as possible.
 Sometimes this can cause you to run low on memory.
 You can use `-j` to adjust the number